Configuration File Reference

 _enabled_editors — Array#

-This key defines which editing interfaces are available by default for files in your Site.
+This key defines which editing interfaces are available by default for files at a given level of the configuration cascade.
 Whether an editing interface is available for a specific file is determined by other factors.

 Values can be one of the following: visual, content, or data.
 Specifying one or more editing interfaces will disable all unspecified editing interfaces.
 You cannot disable the Source Editor with this key.